Photo of Elizabeth Chatterjee

 Elizabeth Chatterjee is a historian of energy and the environment, with a focus on India from 1900 to the present.
 Her research explores how non-Western energy histories disrupt conventional understandings of capitalist development and the social dynamics of climate change.

 Chatterjee’s second book-length project will provide a novel perspective on the worldwide environmental and energy crisis of the early 1970s as seen from the oil-importing global South, experimenting with how historians might deploy the multisystemic lens of Earth System Science as a methodological approach.
 She is exploring the links between this crisis and India’s turn to both authoritarianism and fossil fuels during this decade.
-At the same time, she continues to work on a wide variety of other topics in energy history, including the early history of solar energy, the history of so-called fuel riots, and the “infrastructural turn” in environmental history.
+At the same time, she continues to work on a wide variety of other topics in energy history, including the “infrastructural turn” in environmental history, dams that cause earthquakes, and the twentieth-century history of cow dung energy.

 Chatterjee holds faculty appointments in the Committee on Environment, Geography, and Urbanization (CEGU), the Committee on Southern Asian Studies, and the Committee on International Relations.
-She is a non-resident Fellow of the Initiative for Sustainable Energy Policy at the Johns Hopkins School of Advanced International Studies, and a regular public commentator on South Asian affairs.
+She also serves on the board of the UChicago Center in Delhi.

 • Energy in World Civilization II